Home›Live Data›States With No Income Tax

 Is it worth moving to a no-income-tax state?

-It depends on your income and the specific states involved.
-High earners ($200k+) in states like California (13.3% top rate) or New York save tens of thousands annually.
-At lower incomes, the benefits are smaller and may be offset by higher housing costs in popular no-tax states like Florida or Texas.
+It depends on your income and the source-destination pair.
+High earners ($200k+) leaving California (13.3% top rate) or New York save tens of thousands annually.
+At lower incomes, the benefits shrink and may be offset by higher housing costs in popular destinations like Florida or Texas.

 Do no-income-tax states have worse public services?

-Not necessarily.
-Wyoming and Alaska have strong school funding from mineral revenues.
-However, some no-tax states like Tennessee and Nevada rank lower on education spending per pupil.
-Public service quality varies significantly by county and city within each state.
+Not uniformly.
+Wyoming and Alaska enjoy strong school funding from mineral revenues.
+Some others (Tennessee, Nevada) rank lower on education spending per pupil.
+Public-service quality varies more by county and metro than by state-level tax policy.

 Can states tax remote workers who live elsewhere?